SamirTalwar/smoke/README.md

 ## Installation

 Currently, Smoke is in alpha, and as such is not packaged.
-You can use it with your own projects by downloading the [*smoke* binary][bin/smoke] and the [LICENSE][] file and committing them with your code, or adding this repository as a Git submodule and committing the reference.
+You can use it with your own projects by downloading the [*smoke* binary][bin/smoke], [Smoke Windows launcher][bin/smoke.bat] and the [LICENSE][] file and committing them with your code, or adding this repository as a Git submodule and committing the reference.

 The *smoke* binary requires Ruby 1.9.3 or greater.
 It does not require any additional gems.